 Q: Where do you work?
 What is the hospital like?

 A: The Barbara Bush Children's Hospital (BBCH) is the primary teaching site for all our residents and medical students.
 The BBCH is a children's hospital within a hospital at the Maine Medical Center.
 It enjoys and shares all the support and resources of the larger institution.
 All of the pediatric subspecialties are represented.
 Our inpatient unit cares for over 2,500 patients per year, our pediatric clinic sees over 7,500 visits yearly and is the patient-centered medical home for 2,400 patients.
 Our pediatric emergency department has over 22,000 visits per year, our newborn population exceeds 2,900 deliveries per year, and our NICU cares for 900 patients yearly, of which about ¼ are transferred from outside institutions.

-The BBCH Pediatric Intensive Care Unit (PICU) is a new (opened in 2016) 8 bed unit and is down the hall from the BBCH inpatient unit.
+The BBCH Pediatric Intensive Care Unit (PICU) is an 8 bed unit adjacent to the BBCH inpatient unit.
 Residents rotate through the PICU in their second year of training, and cover the PICU at night during their senior IPU night team rotations.

-In another wing of the hospital is the Women and Infants Coulombe Family Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
-An emergency department expansion at the lower level of the Coulombe Family Tower includes a 10 bed dedicated Pediatric ED.
+In another wing of the hospital is the Women and Infants Coulombe Family Tower, which houses our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
+Our emergency department at the lower level of the Coulombe Family Tower includes a 10 bed dedicated Pediatric ED.